kambria-platform/capsule-wallet/README.md

 }
 ```

-The returned provider will be assigned in `window.capsuleWallet.provider` as a global variable for your Dapp could access it anywhere.
+Returned provider will be assigned in `window.capsuleWallet.provider` as a global variable for your Dapp can access it anywhere.

 ### Advance use:

-If you don't want to use the default UI, you could develop another style on the Capsule Wallet's exported core.
+If you don't want to use the default UI or user flow, you could develop another one on the Capsule Wallet's core.

 ```
-import { Metamask, MEW, Isoxys } from 'capsule-wallet';
+import { Metamask, MEW, Ledger, Isoxys } from 'capsule-wallet';
 ```

-Following the API section to config using the modules.
+Following the API section below to see the configuration for using the modules.

 # API